 - Glute bridges

 Quick workouts to improve your health don’t have to be overly hard or boring.
-This new year, figuring out how to fit exercise into your daily routine will be well worth the effort.
+Figuring out how to fit exercise into your daily routine will be well worth the effort.
 Even if you only have five to 10 minutes, you can enjoy the benefits of regular exercise.